Intermittent time series forecasting: local vs global models: Additional implementation details

 When working with deep models, longer forecasting horizons are achieved through autoregressive sampling.
 Since this procedure is computationally expensive, we just draw 200 sample paths, the default choice in the \texttt{gluonts} implementation.
 In these models, additional features such as lagged values, time from the start of the time series, and time series IDs are included as input features.

-DeepAR models embed the IDs (categorical) feature in a $\mathbb{R}^3$ space and stack two LSTM layers of hidden dimension 40.
-The implementation we used is provided by \texttt{gluonts} \citep{gluonts_jmlr}.
+DeepAR and TiDE models embed the IDs (categorical) feature in a $\mathbb{R}^3$ space and stack two LSTM layers of hidden dimension 40.
+The implementation we used is provided by \texttt{gluonts}.

-Transformer models embed the IDs in a $\mathbb{R}^3$ space too, and uses an embedding layer of size 32, followed by 4 encoder layers and 4 decoder layers, each with two heads and a feed-forward layer of dimension 32.
-Their implementation is taken from HuggingFace's \texttt{transformers} \citep{wolf-etal-2020-transformers}.
+PatchTST and Autoformer models embed the IDs in a $\mathbb{R}^3$ space too, and use an embedding layer of size 32, followed by 4 encoder layers and 4 decoder layers, each with two heads and a feed-forward layer of dimension 32.
+Their implementations are taken from \texttt{gluonts} and HuggingFace's \texttt{transformers} \citep{wolf-etal-2020-transformers} respectively.

-All neural network architectures are based on \texttt{PyTorch} \citep{paszke2017automatic}, as well as the implementation of the distributions, which allow for automatic differentiation with respect to their parameters.
-The implementation of the Tweedie distribution is taken from \citet{damato2025}, and is based on PyTorch too.
-We also provide a PyTorch implementation of the HSNB distribution.
-These are converted into distribution heads for neural networks wrapping around the \texttt{transformers} and \texttt{gluonts} API.

-For local models, we used the implementations released by the authors of the respective papers: for iETS, implemented by the R package \texttt{smooth} \citep{Svetunkov_smooth}, the occurrence model is automatically chosen via AIC among five possibilites; TweedieGP is based on the \texttt{GPyTorch} \citep{gardner2018gpytorch} implementation released by the authors, which uses an RBF kernel.
-No covariates were included in the local models.
+For local models, when possible we used the implementations released by the authors of the respective papers: for iETS, implemented by the R package \texttt{smooth} \citep{Svetunkov_smooth}, the occurrence model is automatically chosen via AIC among five possibilites; TweedieGP is based on the \texttt{GPyTorch} \citep{gardner2018gpytorch} implementation released by the authors, which uses an RBF kernel; for Markov Walk, we used the R implementation released by the author.
+We developed our own implementation of GAS-NB in R. No covariates were included in the local models.

 Local models use all values in the time series.
 In order to train global models we need to set context length, i.e. how far back the models look to make the prediction.
 However, since this hyperparameter is expensive to tune, we choose it heuristically as a multiple of the length of the forecast horizon $h$.
-We comment in \ref{appendix:hyperparams_dlinear} that, provided it is sufficiently large, id does not play a critical role.
+Preliminary experiments showed that context length does not play a critical role, provided it is sufficiently large.